The-Known-Galaxy/archives/sith/persons_of_interest/nomi_sunrider/nomi_sunrider.md

 Sunrider holds Qel-Droma's body and there realizes that her daughter's love showed Qel-Droma the path to redemption.
 After Qel-Droma's death, Sunrider and her daughter return to the Republic with a new commitment to the Force, helping them accept their destinies.

 # Legacy

-No information is known about Nomi’s end however the newer generations of Jedi were taught about her heroic acts.
+No information is known about Nomiâ€™s end however the newer generations of Jedi were taught about her heroic acts.
 Her personality and knowledge were stored in the Noetikon of Light, one of three Noetikons which was stolen and then recovered by an unknown Jedi Consular.
 Luke Skywalker reestablished the Jedi Order after Emperor Palpatine's death and the destruction of the second Death Star.
 He seeked Force-sensitives to join him on Yavin 4 to study at his Jedi Praxeum.